-You Could Cut Your Diabetes Risk by 60% Just by Doing This
+This One Thing Can Cut Your Diabetes Risk by 60%

 There's certainly no shortage of sugar in the American diet.
 The average person consumes about 20 teaspoons of added sugars every day, which translates into more than 66 pounds of sugar per person each year.
 (The American Heart Association recommends no more than 6 teaspoons of added sugar per day for women and 9 teaspoons for men.)

 Added sugars are particularly dangerous because they leave us craving more.
 Research shows that excess sugar causes changes in people's brains similar to those in people addicted to drugs and alcohol.
 And the more you eat, the more weight you gain.

 The good news is that breaking free of sugar's addictive grip is one of the best ways to both lose weight and avoid type 2 diabetes.
 In a large, long-term study, people at risk for type 2 diabetes who lost just 7% of their body weight by eating fewer calories and exercising 150 minutes a week reduced their risk of developing the disease by 60%, according to the Centers for Disease Control and Prevention.
 What's more, participants who were 60 and older saw a 71% risk reduction.

 "Researchers say even dropping just 5% of your body weight, around eight pounds for a 175-pound woman, improves health," says Jeff Csatari, author of The 14-Day No Sugar Diet."
 "So you start reaping the benefits as soon as you start cutting out added sugars."

 You can get started now with 20 highly-doable ways to slash your diabetes risk.
 And for more, here's What Happens to Your Body When You Drink a Smoothie Every Day.